Effective Date: October 9, 2023

 3.1 Services.
 UI owns and retains all right, title and interest in and to: (i) the Services and all improvements, enhancements or modifications thereto; (ii) any software, applications, inventions or other technology developed in connection with the Services or support; and (iii) all intellectual property rights related to any of the foregoing.
 Nothing in this Agreement shall be construed as granting Customer any rights in or to the Services, other than the right to use the Services as expressly stated in this Agreement.

 3.2 Customer Data.
-Customer owns and retains all right, title and interest in and to the data, documents, content, and other materials input by Customer into the Services, other than Screener Information (“Customer Data”).
-Customer hereby grants to UI a limited, royalty-free, non-exclusive right and license to access, store, reproduce, display, handle, perform, transmit, test, modify, process, combine with other data, and otherwise use Customer Data as necessary for performance of UI’s obligations and exercise of UI’s rights under this Agreement or as may be required by applicable law.
+Customer owns and retains all right, title and interest in and to the data, documents, content, and other materials input by or on behalf of Customer into the Services, other than Screener Information (“Customer Data”).
+Customer hereby grants to UI a limited, royalty-free, non-exclusive right and license to access, store, reproduce, display, handle, perform, transmit, test, modify, process, combine with other data, and otherwise use Customer Data solely as necessary for performance of the Agreement or as may be required by applicable law.
 Customer is solely responsible for the accuracy, completeness, validity, authorization for use (including transmission) and integrity of all Customer Data, regardless of form or format.
 Customer represents and warrants that it has obtained all rights, permissions, and authorizations to provide the Customer Data to UI for use as contemplated under this Agreement.

 3.3 Researcher-Affiliated Participant Information.
 Researcher-Affiliated Participant Information is Customer Data.
-UI will not use Researcher-Affiliated Participant Information for any purpose other than to provide the Services to Customer (unless, and only to the extent that, the Researcher-Affiliated Participant has independently created a separate Recruit Participant account in the Services).
+UI will not use Researcher-Affiliated Participant Information for any purpose other than to provide the Services to Customer.
+For avoidance of doubt, if a Researcher-Affiliated Participant independently creates a separate Recruit Participant account in the Services: (i) UI shall not use such individual’s Researcher-Affiliated Participant Information to enrich or augment that individual’s Recruit profile; and (ii) such Researcher-Affiliated Participant must consent to UI’s Participant Terms and Conditions in order to create a separate Recruit Participant account, but such consent shall not supersede or otherwise have any bearing on that individual’s consent obtained by Customer in connection with UI’s Research Hub Service.
 Customer represents and warrants that it has secured all necessary and required consent from each individual whose information is included in a Researcher-Affiliated Participant record and that UI may use Researcher-Affiliated Participant Information in accordance with this Agreement.